adrih1/CUBD-Tester/README.md

 ```bash
   ./tester.sh
 ```
+⚠️ Do not launch ./tester.sh from VS Code's terminal, it will cause an opened fd error.
+Only use official computer's terminal.

 ## Separate tests

 You can also call ./tester + 'good or bad' to run only a specific part of the test: